-As we near the three-year mark of the coronavirus pandemic, things look a lot different from a few years ago.
+The coronavirus pandemic looks a lot different from a few years ago.
 We have a vaccine, bivalent booster shots, COVID treatments and more of an understanding of the highly contagious virus.

-But a more uncharted area is now part of the equation, too: long COVID, which is a debilitating result of a COVID-19 infection, is affecting millions of people throughout the world.
+But a more uncharted area is now part of the equation, too: long COVID, which is a debilitating result of a COVID-19 infection, is affecting many people throughout the world.
+New research led by the National Institutes of Health found that about 10% of people with an omicron infection go on to develop long COVID.

 There isn’t a specific definition for this condition.
 Instead, long COVID is more of an “umbrella term that describes [the] variety of physical and mental health effects that persist after the original COVID infection,” said Dr. Aaron Friedberg, clinical co-lead of the Post COVID Recovery Program at Ohio State University’s Wexner Medical Center.